magento/devdocs/src/live-search/config-connect.md

 ee_only: True
 ---

 The {{site.data.var.ee}} API key and its associated private key are required to connect Live Search to an installation of {{site.data.var.ee}}.
-The API key is generated and maintained in the account of the {{site.data.var.ee}} license holder who can generate the key and share it with the developer or SI.
+The API key is generated and maintained in the account of the {{site.data.var.ee}} license holder, who can share it with the developer or SI.
 The developer can then create and manage the SaaS environments on behalf of the license-holder.
 For detailed instructions, see Commerce Services in the [User Guide](https://docs.magento.com/user-guide/system/saas.html) and [Configuration Reference](https://docs.magento.com/user-guide/configuration/services/saas.html).

 ## {{site.data.var.ee}} license holder